 In the ordinary course of business, the Company enters lease agreements with unaffiliated parties for the use of office and laboratory facilities and office equipment.
-As of December 31, 2019, the Company had one active facility lease in Irvine, California, that commenced on March 1, 2019 and expires April 30, 2022 (see Note 12).
+As of December 31, 2019, the Company had one active facility lease in Irvine, California, that commenced on March 1, 2019 and expires April 30, 2022.
 This lease has a renewal option at the end of term, for which the Company was not reasonably certain to exercise at the lease commencement.
 As such, the renewal option was not included in the lease term used to calculate the right-of-use lease asset and lease liability.
 Prior to March 1, 2019, the Company did not have any material lease arrangements.
+As of December 31, 2020, the Company recorded an impairment of the operating lease right-of-use asset for this research and development facility of \$15 thousand.